joeywhelan/serverless-js/assets/article.md

-This article covers the deployment of an [Elastic Cloud Serverless](https://www.elastic.co/docs/deploy-manage/deploy/elastic-cloud/serverless) project and subsequent interaction with that project via the Elastic Javascript client.
-A simple semantic search scenario is demonstrated.
+This article covers deploying [Elastic Cloud Serverless](https://www.elastic.co/docs/deploy-manage/deploy/elastic-cloud/serverless) project and subsequent interaction with that project via the Elastic JavaScript client.
+It also demonstrates simple semantic search scenario.

-This entire demo is done via application-level code (Javascript).
+This entire demo is done via application-level code (JavaScript).
   - [Serverless REST API](https://www.elastic.co/docs/api/doc/elastic-cloud-serverless/) is leveraged to create and delete a serverless project, from scratch
-  - [Elastic Javascript client](https://www.elastic.co/docs/reference/elasticsearch/clients/javascript) is instantiated and used to index and search a sample dataset
+  - [Elastic JavaScript client](https://www.elastic.co/docs/reference/elasticsearch/clients/javascript) is instantiated and used to index and search a sample dataset

 # Architecture #
-This demo places minimal load on the client device as the entire architecture is cloud-based, split between Elastic and [Azure Openai](https://azure.microsoft.com/en-us/products/ai-services/openai-service).
-The demo application (demo.js) makes a series of Elastic serverless REST API and Javascript client calls.
+This demo places minimal load on the client device.
+The entire architecture is cloud-based, split between Elastic and [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service).
+The demo application (demo.js) makes a series of Elastic serverless REST API and JavaScript client calls.

 ## High Level ##
 ![high-level architecture](assets/Highlevel-arch.jpg)